1. RP is rare, but not ultra-thin

 HD can generate even higher value per patient, yet its patient pool is materially thinner.
 RP benefits from a larger accumulated global prevalent population.

-This page now keeps only the RP pipeline valuation layer: it starts from the current midpoint of about $4.52B in 2026 and extends that base to 2036 with an 8.6% CAGR.
-The objective is practical: to assess whether RP still merits sustained drug R&D commitment and whether this pipeline path can plausibly become a $10B-plus asset pool within a decade.
+This page has been rebased to the April 24, 2026 document.
+RP is modeled through an R&D-capital / pipeline-valuation proxy: it starts from an observable public-capital-footprint midpoint of about $4.52B in 2026 and extends that base to 2036 with an 7.2% CAGR.
+The objective is practical: to assess whether RP still merits sustained drug R&D commitment and whether this capital-formation path can plausibly become a roughly $9B asset pool within a decade.

 The RP commercial thesis rests on a global patient pool of roughly 1.5-2.0 million, severe unmet need, high-value one-time interventions, and mutation-agnostic platforms that expand treatable populations beyond narrow genotype subsets.
 Both NEI and Foundation Fighting Blindness describe the global RP population in the ~1.5-2.0 million range[S1][S2].